PACS2 drug repurposing pilot screen

 Now what if we told you there are dozens of such features that visually distinguish healthy versus diseased cells?
 Will rescuing most or all of those features translate to clinical benefit?
 No one knows the answers to those questions.
 All research is a calculated risk.
 More often than not, scientists talk themselves out of doing or get talked out of doing what turns out in retrospect to a be a low-risk, high-reward experiment.
 PACS2 Research Foundation and its advisors have proceeded thoughtfully yet assertively at every step of the process.
 They were rewarded last month with promising pilot screen data.

 For the sake of brevity, assay development and assay benchmarking experiments that preceded the pilot screen will be condensed into a series of quality control figures below.
-CRL grew up two batches of cells so there are two biological replicates.
+Two batches of cells were grown so there are two biological replicates.
 No plate effects are observed.
 The coefficient of variation (%CV) was below the 20% cutoff in every condition except the healthy control fibroblasts stained with MitoTracker.

 The dozens of Cell Painting features mentioned above are shown summarized in these plots.
 A machine learning model was trained on images of healthy cells.
 Diseased cells treated with drugs were classified as either healthy (rescue effect) or diseased (no effect).
 When this operation is performed across a population of hundreds of cells, the percentage of healthy versus diseased cells can be calculated.

 Those plots are derived from images of cells.
 The effects are too subtle for the human eye but are eminently perceptible to the machines.
 The top row is a field of healthy control cells.
 The middle row is a field of diseased PACS2 cells.
 The bottom row is a field of diseased cells treated with a compound that rescues Cell Painting features across the board.